Trinity College, Cambridge: Modern day

 In the 20th century, Trinity College, St John's College and King's College were for decades the main recruiting grounds for the Cambridge Apostles, an elite, intellectual secret society.
 In 2011, the John Templeton Foundation awarded Trinity College's Master, the astrophysicist Martin Rees, its controversial million-pound Templeton Prize, for "affirming life's spiritual dimension".
 Trinity is the richest Oxbridge college with a landholding alone worth £800 million.
-For comparison, the second richest college in Cambridge (St. John's) has estimated assets of around £780 million, and the richest college in Oxford (St. John's) has about £600 million.
+For comparison, the second richest college in Cambridge (St John's) has estimated assets of around £780 million, and the richest college in Oxford (Magdalen) has about £940 million.